Tests and treatments

 After the procedure

-During each consultation with the nephrologist or while you are at the Dialysis Department, your fistula arm will be monitored on the outside and checked for sufficient blood flow through the AV fistula.
-When the AV fistula has sufficiently matured (after approximately six weeks) and there is no sign of infection, injury or skin rash, the AV fistula can be needled for the first time.
+During any consultation with the nephrologist (kidney specialist) or when you are on dialysis, your fistula arm will be looked at externally.
+It also checks whether there is sufficient blood flow in your AV fistula.
+When the AV fistula has matured sufficiently (± after 6 weeks) and there is no sign of infection, injury or skin rash occur, the AV fistula can be needled for the first time.

 Leaflet